jiko/stopabadcure/_posts/2013-10-03-this-is-getting-obscene.md

 On Monday, Sept.
 30, the Civic Council of Greater Kansas City tossed another $400,000 into the $1 million-plus pool of money that is being spent to try to convince Jackson County voters to approve a new half-cent sales tax for medical research.

-That brings the Civic Council's total contribution to its campaign committee -- Committee for Research, Treatment and Cures -- to **$600,000**.
+That brought the Civic Council's total contribution to its campaign committee -- Committee for Research, Treatment and Cures -- to **$600,000**.

-And it brings the grand total of contributions to the committee to **$1,357,000**.
+And it brought the grand total of contributions to the committee to **$1,357,000**.
 And Election Day - Nov.
 5 - is still more than four weeks out.

 The biggest pushers behind the proposal are the **Hall family** and the **Hall Family Foundation**.
 The Halls have long had the most clout with the Civic Council. **Don Hall Jr**., Hallmark Cards c.e.o., has contributed $100,000 personally.